Hollembeak shifts role in DePaul athletics from academic advising to senior woman administrator

 Hollembeak made her first impact on the gymnastics world by capturing the 1982 World Tumbling Championship in the Senior Women’s Division at the age of 14 in Bozeman, Mont.
 Hollembeak went on to win subsequent world titles in 1984 in Osaka, Japan and 1986 in Paris, along with 11 national titles in power tumbling and platform tumbling.

-Hollembeak is currently pursuing her EdD in Education at DePaul.
+Hollembeak earned her EdD in Education at DePaul.

 - MEN'S SPORTS